 Tuple inducedReductionTuple is used to make a recursive call on Reduce to process the B-connection; inducedReturnTuple is used as the return tuple for the Grouping returned from that call.
 Note how the call on InsertBConnection (Alg.
-11) in line [15] of Reduce enforces Structural Invariant 4.
+11) in line [15] of Reduce enforces structural invariant 4 of Defn.
+4.1.

 - As the B-connections are processed, Reduce uses the position information returned from InsertBConnection to build up the tuple reductionTupleA (Alg.
 10, line [16]).
-This tuple indicates how to reduce the A-connection of g. - Finally, via processing similar to what was done for each B-connection, two tuples are 1639 obtained that describe the collapsing that needs to be carried out on the exit vertices of the 1640 A-connection, and an additional call on Reduce is carried out.
+This tuple indicates how to reduce the A-connection of g. - Finally, via processing similar to what was done for each B-connection, two tuples are obtained that describe the collapsing that needs to be carried out on the exit vertices of the A-connection, and an additional call on Reduce is carried out.
 (See Alg.
 10, lines [18]-[21].)
-1641